National Chengchi University: International programs

 NCCU participates in the Social Networks and Human-Centered Computing Program of the Taiwan International Graduate Program of Academia Sinica, Taiwan's most preeminent academic research institution.

-Alumni
+Rankings

+Notable alumni

-Many NCCU alumni holds prominent positions in the fields of politics, finance, academics, and arts.
-One Vice President of the Republic of China (Taiwan), as well as one Premier of the Republic of China, one Governor of Taiwan Province graduated from NCCU.
+Many NCCU alumni hold prominent positions in the fields of politics, finance, academics, and the arts, including a vice president, a premier, and a provincial governor.
 At least 4 Academicians of Academia Sinica were educated at NCCU.
 NCCU alumni also include Olympic Games gold medalists.

-Notable alumni
+The following is a list of notable alumni.